ferrocene/ferrocene/ferrocene/tools/pull-upstream/README.md

   directory or `triagebot.toml`.
 We don't need those configuration files and they might actually interfere with Ferrocene's tooling.

-* Upstream-specific files that don't apply to Ferrocene.
-There are no files in this category as of July 2021.
+* Upstream-specific files that don't apply to Ferrocene, like `README.md` or `CONTRIBUTING.md`.

 * Files we can't ship due to licensing reasons.
 There are no files in this category as of July 2021.